munificent/craftinginterpreters/book/types-of-values.md

 The first values we create are the constants generated when we compile number literals.
-After we convert the lexeme to a C double, we simply wrap it in a Value before storing it in the constant table:
+After we convert the lexeme to a C double, we simply wrap it in a Value before storing it in the constant table.

 ^code const-number-val (1 before, 1 after)

-Over in the runtime, we have a function to print values:
+Over in the runtime, we have a function to print values.

 ^code print-number-value (1 before, 1 after)